karjamatti/Copula-GARCH/README.md

 ## DEFAULT DATA SET

+On Github, the **original** default dataset is not provided due to licensing reasons.
+However, a **pseudo-dataset** based on the original with *randomization* is provided.

-On Github, the default dataset is not provided due to licensing reasons To replicate the functionality of the app, the data should be called 'dailydata.csv', and contain trading dates in the first column (header 'Date'), and the returns of the following 7 indices/instruments:
+To ensure the functionality of the app, the data should be called 'dailydata.csv', and contain trading dates in the first column (header 'Date'), and the returns of the following 7 indices/instruments:

 	- MSCI WORLD (Equity)